jordanbethea13/HOTPulse/HOTPulse-LabManual.md

 With **Tableau Pulse** at your fingertips, you have the power to dive deep into data-driven insights that inform every beat and note of your production.
 This isn't just about making music—it's about sculpting a sonic masterpiece that resonates on a personal level with your audience.
 You will:

-Embrace your new role, harness the data, and start making musical history! audience more efficiently.
+Embrace your new role, harness the data, and start making musical metrics!

 ## Quick Recap and Setup
 - **We are giong to be Creating a new Pulse Metric** from a published Datasource on Tableau Cloud.